 Competition for a specific nutrient

-“What we have discovered and proved is the ability of our good bacteria in the FRESHQ® cultures to absorb a nutrient in fermented milk that yeast and mold need to grow.
-The nutrient is called manganese.
-Through a ‘transporter’ in the bacterial strains the nutrient is removed from the food matrix, preventing the unwanted contaminants to feed on it,” said Rute Neves, Director in Bacterial Physiology, Research & Development, Chr.
-Hansen and affiliated professor at DTU Bioengineering.
+“What we have discovered and proved is the ability of our good bacteria in the FreshQ® cultures to absorb a nutrient in fermented milk that yeast and mold need to grow.
+This nutrient is called manganese.
+Through a ‘transporter’ in the bacterial strains the nutrient is removed from the food matrix, preventing the unwanted contaminants to feed on it,” says Rute Neves, director in Bacterial Physiology, Research & Development, Chr.
+Hansen and affiliated professor at DTU (Technical University of Denmark), Bioengineering.

 Starting in-house, the Chr.
-Hansen R&D team identified in the strains the transporter that absorbs manganese in a specific dairy food matrix.
-In cooperation with North Carolina State University in the USA, the mechanism was proven at genetic level.
+Hansen scientists identified in the strains the transporter that absorbs manganese in a specific dairy food matrix.
+In cooperation with North Carolina State University in the US, the mechanism was proven at genetic level.

 Manifesting leading role in the bioprotection segment

-According to Peter Thoeysen, Director in Dairy Bioprotection, Chr.
-Hansen, the discovery is an important and game-changing chapter in Chr.
+According to Peter Thoeysen, director in Dairy Bioprotection, Chr.
+Hansen, this discovery is an important and game-changing chapter in Chr.
 Hansen’s bioprotection history.
+The study also confirms that FreshQ® food cultures help protect dairy products from spoilage caused by yeasts and molds in a natural way.

-”For years, FRESHQ® has helped our customers build their brands, improve quality and reduce food waste while keeping up with market trends for real food with less artificial ingredients.
-Being able to describe exactly how they do this on a scientific level is helping us in the quest to help our customers with even better solutions for even more food types in the future.”
+“We are truly using nature’s own resources to help our customers build their brands, improve quality and reduce food waste while keeping up with market trends for real food with less artificial ingredients.
+Being able to describe exactly how they do this on a scientific level is helping us in the quest to support our customers with even better solutions for even more food types in the future.
+This manifests our leading role in the bioprotection segment, using the power of good bacteria,” concludes Peter Thoeysen.